axsuul/cookbook-monit/README.md

 Installation
 ============
-[Librarian](https://github.com/applicationsonline/librarian) is recommended to install this cookbook.
+[Berkshelf](http://berkshelf.com/) is recommended to install this cookbook.
 In fact, it's recommended to install all your cookbooks!
-Within your `Cheffile`
+Within your `Berksfile`

 ```ruby
 cookbook 'monit', git: 'https://github.com/axsuul/cookbook-monit'